Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 }

-Two things worth noting in the code above.
+Two details in the code above matter.
 First, tweet IDs are Snowflake values and arrive as strings.
 Comparing them as strings works inside a single time window but is fragile across ID length boundaries; cast to int in Python or BigInt in JavaScript.
 Second, the loop establishes a baseline on the first successful call rather than dumping the entire timeline.
 That avoids a spam burst on startup.

 This works, but it scales poorly.
-Monitoring 50 accounts means 50 separate polling loops and 50x the API requests.
+Monitoring 50 accounts means 50 separate polling loops and 50 times the API requests.
 That is where X Lists come in.

 Level 2: Track up to 5,000 accounts in one request